Affiliate links on Android Authority may earn us a commission. Learn more.

 Garmin’s bread and butter is its extensive line of GPS fitness watches.
-They’re often unrivaled by the competition — at least in terms of fitness features — and that might just be the case for the new Vivoactive 4.
-But if you’re in the market for a new GPS fitness watch, should you buy the Vivoactive 4 or the new OLED-touting Garmin Venu?
-Read our Garmin Vivoactive 4 review to find out.
+They’re often unrivaled by the competition — at least in terms of fitness features — and that might be the case for the vivoactive 4.
+But if you’re in the market for a new GPS fitness watch, should you buy the vivoactive 4 or an OLED-touting Garmin Venu model?
+Read our Garmin vivoactive 4 review to find out.

-The Garmin Vivoactive 4 is the follow-up to Garmin’s super popular Vivoactive 3 and Vivoactive 3 Music fitness watches.
+The Garmin vivoactive 4 is the follow-up to Garmin’s super popular Vivoactive 3 and Vivoactive 3 Music fitness watches.
 It’s a multisport fitness watch and falls somewhere in the middle of Garmin’s lineup.
-It’s definitely more advanced than, say, the base model Vivomove 3 or Vivosmart 4, but also a notable step down from a more advanced watch like the Fenix 6 or the Forerunner 945.
+It’s definitely more advanced than, say, the base model vivomove 3 or vivosmart 5, but also a notable step down from more advanced watches from the Fenix line, Venu series, and its newer sibling, the vivoactive 5.

-The Vivoactive 4 is actually the basis from which all of Garmin’s other 2019 multisport watches are built, including the Garmin Venu, Legacy Saga series, and Legacy Hero series.
-The main differences between the four product lines are that the Venu has an AMOLED display, the Legacy Saga series are Star Wars-themed watches, and the Legacy Hero series are based on Marvel’s Captain America and Captain Marvel.
-Aside from that, all the core functions are the same between each product line.
+The vivoactive 4 is actually the basis from which all of Garmin’s other 2019 multisport watches are built, including the Garmin Venu, Legacy Saga series, and Legacy Hero series.
+The main differences between the four product lines are that the Venu has an AMOLED display, the Legacy Saga series are Star Wars-themed watches, and the Legacy Hero series is based on Marvel’s Captain America and Captain Marvel.
+Aside from that, all the core functions are the same for each product line.

 What’s new compared to its predecessors?

-This time around, Garmin released two sizes of its Vivoactive fitness watches.
-The 45mm Vivoactive 4 (our review unit) has a 1.3-inch transflective memory-in-pixel (MIP) display, while the 40mm Vivoactive 4S comes with a 1.1-inch display.
-The displays are essentially unchanged from the Vivoactive 3 and 3 Music, aside from the sizes.
+This time around, Garmin released two sizes of its vivoactive fitness watches.
+The 45mm vivoactive 4 (our review unit) has a 1.3-inch transflective memory-in-pixel (MIP) display, while the 40mm vivoactive 4S has a 1.1-inch display.
+The displays are essentially unchanged from the vivoactive 3 and 3 Music, aside from the sizes.

 Garmin Pay support is now standard on both models, as is onboard music storage.
-Notably, the Vivoactive 3 didn’t have music support, but the upgraded Vivoactive 3 Music did.
-The Vivoactive 4 comes with about 3.5GB of storage space for local music or for offline playlists via Spotify, Amazon Music, Deezer, or iHeartRadio.
+Notably, the vivoactive 3 didn’t have music support, but the upgraded vivoactive 3 Music did.
+The vivoactive 4 has about 3.5GB of storage space for local music or offline playlists via Spotify, Amazon Music, Deezer, or iHeartRadio.

-Also new to the Vivoactive 4 and 4S are on-device, animated workouts for strength training, cardio, yoga, and Pilates.
+New to the vivoactive 4 and 4S are on-device, animated workouts for strength training, cardio, yoga, and Pilates.
 New coherence, relax and focus (long and short versions), and tranquility breathwork activities have been added to the watches, too.

-Both new watches also have respiration tracking, hydration tracking, estimated sweat loss post-workout metrics, and all-day pulse oximeter recordings.
+Both new watches also have respiration tracking, hydration tracking, estimated sweat loss post-workout metrics, and all-day SpO2 recordings.
 Previous Garmin watches had pulse ox sensors, but they only recorded sporadically throughout the night.
 Now, you can set the pulse ox sensor to record all day, at night, or never.
-Neither of the Vivoactive 4’s predecessors had pulse ox sensors.
+Neither of the vivoactive 4’s predecessors had pulse ox sensors.